 Dangerous Lead and Cadmium in jewelry

-Kid’s jewelry from China, made with toxic cadmium and sold at retail chains including Wal-Mart, Justice and Claire's, has replaced the jewelry containing dangerously high levels of lead previously imported from China.
+Jewelry from China, made with toxic cadmium and sold at retail chains in the US including Wal-Mart, Justice and Claire's, has replaced the jewelry containing dangerously high levels of lead previously imported from China.

 Like lead, cadmium adds weight and shape to jewelry and is cheap to use in manufacturing.